bzreinhardt/drake-space/notes_and_changes.md

  B and B_mod are in the world reference frame

  rpy2rotmat gives the matrix that will convert a vector represented in body coordinates with that given rpy to a representation in world coordinate

+ lcmgl is the java 3D drawing function I believe

+ Things to invest

+ FindClosestPoints only works on the level of distinct RigidBody objects in a model Example